pieterjandesmedt/vite-et-reves/content/captains-log/2020-06-11-hit-and-run.md

 I shouted to them: "Hey, what are you doing?"
 They said something completely unintelligible.
 I grabbed our searchlight and lit up Molly D. The guys that had boarded her were on deck.

 Then Bob shouted at me: "Call the coast guard, they're trying to get on my boat as well!!"
-"By Jove, this is a robbery," I thought.
+"By Poseidon, this is a robbery," I thought.
 Barbara whirled through the boat, locking the door and all windows.

 I turned on the {{% explain "VHF" "very high frequency radio, the favorite means of communication at sea" %}}.
 The cruiser's net was abuzz with people trying to make sense of the situation.
 I heard 'accident' and 'sinking'.
 It suddenly made sense.
 Why would you try to rob a boat wearing diving fins?
 A guy named John said: "I'm watching over Molly D for my friend.
 I'm coming."